 Hi, my name is The.

-After cataract surgery, It’s important to me that I minimize my dependence on glasses.
-I wouldn’t mind wearing glasses for close reading only.
-It is most important that I can see far into the distance without glasses.
-I MUST be able to see EVERYTHING without glasses.
+After cataract surgery, I wouldn’t mind wearing glasses for driving or watching TV, but I don’t want to depend on glasses for close reading.
+It is most important that I can use a computer without glasses.
+Read a book without glasses is a close second.
 I drive at night often.
 High quality of vision at night is very important to me.
-If it’ll improve my quality of vision, I’d like to utilize the best technology available, even if my insurance doesn’t cover the entire treatment.
-You should know that I've had previous eye surgery to decrease my need for glasses.
-I've tried monovision before, and I DIDN'T like it.
+Although there is technology to maximize the improvement in my vision, I ONLY want a treatment that my insurance will cover.
+I understand that my dependence on glasses will NOT be minimized.
+I've never had previous eye surgery to decrease my dependence on glasses.
+I've tried monovision before, and I really liked it.

 Based on your responses, consider basic cataract surgery with a Basic Monofocal lens.
 This type of lens is covered by health insurances.
 All other options require more out-of-pocket expenses.
 While vision usually improves after cataract surgery, this option will not minimize your dependence on glasses.
 Please discuss this option with your doctor to see if it’s the best choice for you, as there are many factors to consider when planning your surgery, and EVERY patient benefits from a custom-tailored treatment.